 Ensures that all staff including temporary staff and volunteers are provided with the schools’ child protection policy and staff code of conduct;

-All staff have read Keeping Children Safe in Education (2019) part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance.
+All staff will read Keeping Children Safe in Education (2020) part 1 and Annex A and will review this annually.
+Mechanisms will also be in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance.

 The schools operate a safer recruitment procedure that includes statutory checks on staff suitability to work with children regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training;

-The schools have procedures for dealing with allegations of abuse against staff (including the Headteacher or Head of School), volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned, or when an individual is suspended or moved out of regulated activity to another post, if they meet the ‘harm’ criteria as determined by the area LADO to whom any such procedures will have been reported.
+The schools have procedures for dealing with allegations of abuse against staff (including the Headteacher or Head of School) including supply staff, volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned, or when an individual is suspended or moved out of regulated activity to another post, if they meet the ‘harm’ criteria as determined by the area LADO to whom any such procedures will have been reported.

 The Senior Headteacher with responsibility for safeguarding is nominated to liaise with the local authority on child protection issues and in the event of an allegation of abuse made against a Headteacher or Head of School;